Translation Activity Reports

 Click the Reports tab in the main navigation.

-To sort data in a column, click on the bar above that column.
+To sort data in a column, click on the header bar above that column.
 Click once to sort by ascending order.
 Click it again to sort by descending order.

 To download a copy of your report as a CSV file, click the Download CSV button in the header.

-And for both metrics, the count is based on the number of words in the source string.
+For all of these metrics, the count is based on the number of words in the source string.
 As an example, if you have the source string "Hello world" and it was translated to "Hello," the new word count would be 2, not 1.

 Next to the new word count in the report, there are bar charts showing the TM leverage for the new words translated.
 With it, you can see how much a translator was able to rely on TM for the new words they translated.